New Supersymmetric Localizations from Topological Gravity: Introduction and Summary

-where $\gamma^{(0)}$ is the bosonic superghost of the $U(1)$ gauge multiplet background and $f^{(2)}$ is the $U(1)$ field strength.
-In fact, Eq. (\ref{equivariantS1onS2}) is the simplest and most extensively studied example of equivariant cohomology: it states that the $U(1)$ topological backgrounds $( \gamma^{(0)}, f^{(2)})$ are equivariant classes of the $S^{1}$-equivariant cohomology on the $\mathbb{S}^2$ or $\mathbb{T}^2$ euclidean spacetime.
+Eq. (\ref{equivariantS1onS2}) is the simplest and most extensively studied example of equivariant cohomology: it states that the $U(1)$ topological backgrounds $( \gamma^{(0)}, f^{(2)})$ are equivariant classes of the $\mathbb{S}^{1}$-equivariant cohomology on the $\mathbb{S}^2$ or $\mathbb{T}^2$ euclidean spacetime.
 The interesting case is the one of the 2-sphere, $\mathbb{S}^2$.
-It is well-known that the $S^1$-equivariant cohomology of the sphere is the polynomial ring generated by two classes $x$ and $y$ of ghost number 2, subject to the hypersurface relation \bea x^2 -y^2=0 \ . \eea We describe these classes in detail in Section \ref{sub:fixedpoints}.
-They parametrize the moduli space of inequivalent class of SG backgrounds that lead to supersymmetric localization.
+It is well-known that the $\mathbb{S}^1$-equivariant cohomology of the sphere is the polynomial ring generated by two classes $x$ and $y$ of ghost number 2, subject to the hypersurface relation \bea x^2 -y^2=0 \ . \eea We describe these classes in detail in Section \ref{sub:fixedpoints}.
+They parametrize the moduli space of inequivalent SG backgrounds that lead to supersymmetric localization.